-The Government’s compulsory pension auto-enrolment initiative introduced in 2012 now means that most people working for a company will have been automatically enrolled in a workplace pension by 2018.
+The Government’s compulsory pension auto-enrolment initiative introduced in 2012 now means that most people working for a company will have been automatically enrolled in a workplace pension.
 But, if you’re self-employed, you could be seriously missing out.
-If you are currently self-employed, or you’re contemplating it, making self-employment work for you is not just about making sure your business is profitable enough to pay you a salary.
+If you are currently self-employed or contemplating it, making self-employment work for you is not just about making sure your business is profitable enough to pay you a salary.
 You also need to think about your long-term future.

 Enjoy your retirement